eddiebrunson/Reactjs_Notes/reactjsnotes.md

 ___

-#### Dev Environment setup
+### Dev Environment setup

-**Create React Native App**
+#### Create React Native App

 When we build our app throughout this course, we'll be building it for both Android and iOS.
-One of the puzzles at hand is that we'll need to support two separate development environments: iOS uses Xcode, and Android uses Android Studio.
-This introduces a lot of complexity into this course; after all, both Xcode and Android Studio could probably each be their own set of courses!
+One of the puzzles at hand is that we'll need to support two separate development environments: iOS uses Xcode, and Android uses A`ndroid Studio`.
+This introduces a lot of complexity into this course; after all, both `Xcode` and Android Studio could probably each be their own set of courses!

 Luckily for us, there's a new tool we can use that will allow us to develop for both Android and iOS without ever opening up Android Studio or Xcode.
 It's called, not surprisingly, Create React Native App.
 It's similar to Create React App in that all you have to do is install the CLI via NPM.
 Then, via the CLI, you can easily scaffold a brand new React Native project.